 Whether it be roasted, grilled, or pan-fried, chicken is one of the most widely consumed and tasty meats available.
 Its flexibility in recipes is a huge draw, making it a popular choice of protein.
 That being said, there’s really only one way to get the best flavor out of your chicken.
 From wings at your local sports bar, to red-wine stewed at a five-star French bistro, I still think that fried chicken is the single most delicious option on the market today.

 How not to fry wings

-Throughout my time cooking, I’ve learned that the first time I make something its bound to come out wrong.
+Throughout my time cooking, I’ve learned that the first time I make something it’s bound to come out wrong.
 It’s that whole trial and error thing.
-Luckily I’ve found a way to mitigate my beginner screw ups.
+Luckily I’ve found a way to mitigate my beginner screw-ups.
 And that’s by knowing what not to do on my first try.
-Hopefully this helps you as much as it helped me.
+Hopefully, this helps you as much as it helped me.

 Fry wet chicken

 The very first thing you need to do is pat your chicken dry with a paper towel.
 Make sure you don’t use the cheap ones that won’t hold up to the moisture, the last thing we want is paper towels stuck to our chicken.
-Sprinkle some coarse salt on the wings to draw out moisture trapped inside of the chicken.
+Sprinkle some coarse salt on the wings to draw out moisture trapped inside the chicken.

 Too much flour and cornstarch

 Putting flour and cornstarch on wings when prepping is a common technique.
 I personally like to fry my wings naked (more on that later) but using a flour base is very popular.

 However, you should only lightly dust your flour and cornstarch base.
 Having too much not only creates a soggy NOT-crispy wing, but it also going to rob the wings of flavor.
 Why?
 Because flour and cornstarch taste like flour and cornstarch.
 We’re looking for hot wings, not flour/cornstarch wings here.